 5. Specify the output

 The menus in this section change how the prediction output is displayed.
-Using the

 To limit the number of results displayed, which can significantly speed up the

 time it takes to make a prediction, it is possible to define an upper boundary for

 the prediction in the "cutoff" field.
 Note that the listbox preceding the "cutoff" field

 has to be set to "Predicted IC50 [nM] " for the cutoff to take effect.